 Anaya does not use prostheses because, she says, they slow her down.
 And clearly, she has no need for them.
-By holding her pencil between her wrists, the first-grader at Greenbrier Christian Academy in Chesapeake, Virginia, recently won the Nicholas Maxim Special Award for Excellence in Manuscript Penmanship.
+By holding her pencil between her wrists, the third-grader at Greenbrier Christian Academy in Chesapeake, Virginia, recently won the Nicholas Maxim Special Award for Excellence in Manuscript Penmanship.

 "Anaya is a remarkable young lady.
 She does not let anything get in the way of doing what she has set out to do," said Greenbrier Christian Academy Principal Tracy Cox in a press release.
 "She is a hard worker and has some of the best handwriting in her class.
-Her determination is an inspiration to all of us at GCA."
+Her determination is an inspiration to all of us at GCA.

 To qualify for the Nicholas Maxim Award, "a student must have a cognitive delay, or an intellectual, physical or developmental disability," according to educational curricula provider and contest organizer Zaner-Bloser.